PhilippMundhenk/Kindle-Alarm-Clock/README.md

 - Start WebLaunch manually via KUAL once, so that the settings.js is read.
 - Connect your Kindle to any WiFi network.
 Unfortunately, the Kindle browser (which is used by WebLaunch) only connects to websites, when it is connected to a WiFi, even if the address it connects to is on localhost.
 Thus, a connectable WiFi needs to be around.
 The alarm clock will make sure to turn off WiFi whenever it is not needed.
 - Place your MP3s (or AAC, FLAC, OGG, ...) to be played at alarm time on the /mnt/us/music folder.
 If you want to use a web address, place it in /mnt/us/mplayer/playlist and in testServer.py set mplayerMode="playlist".

+## Usage
+- Press beel icon to get to settings screen
+- Set your alarm time and repetitions, press set
+- Kindle will play your sound file at alarm time
+- Press screen to turn off

 ## ToDo
 This project is far from complete, there are a whole lot of things to be done, e.g.